Chatham Savannah Authority for the Homeless (CSAH) Mission: To lead the effort to build and sustain community practices

 2018 Meeting Dates:

-The Chatham Savannah Authority for the Homeless (CSAH) board meets the third Tuesday from 3:00 to 5:00.
+The Chatham Savannah Authority for the Homeless (CSAH) board meets the third Tuesday of every other month from 3:00 to 5:00.
 Meetings are generally held at the DFCS building at 761 Wheaton Street, 3rd floor.
 At times however, we do meet at other nonprofit homeless service providers offices.
 Please check our calendar for location and other meetings that may be of interest to you.

 Individuals from the public can sit and listen but may not participate in board meeting process.
 Individuals who wish to have time on either agenda board should make arrangements with the CSAH Executive Director, Cindy Kelley by calling 912.644.7945.